monsoonmaelstrom/book2/book2.md

 ### 43 - Cassandra

-I can’t believe Liam.
+I can’t believe Liam!
 He could have lied.
 He could have doubled down and insisted he didn’t know anything.
 That’s what I would have done if the situation was reversed.
 Playing dumb is a viable fucking strategy.
 Why is that so hard for people to understand?
 All you have to do is ask, ‘What do you mean?’ while being sure to sound appropriately confused.
 It’s *not* hard.
 And if they insist they’re sure you know something, you tell them a completely asinine story.
-You tell them that you gods damned like oolong tea.
+You tell them that you gods damned like oolong tea!

 I have half a mind to barge into Commander Selby’s office and tell him if he has questions about me, he can ask them *to* me.
 But even as enraged as I am, I know that would be stupid.
 So instead I stalk down the hallway away from Liam’s room, toward Amelia’s, like I said I was going to.

 I bang my fist against her door when I get to her room.
 I really hope she’s in.

 It’s only a second before she answers the door.

 “Want to spar with me?”
 I ask.